 Different Types of Fractures

 Some wrist fractures are stable.
-“Non-displaced” breaks, in which the bones do not move out of place initially, can be stable.
-Some “displaced” breaks (which need to be put back into the right place, called “reduction” or “setting”) also can be stable enough to treat in a cast or splint.
+“Non-displaced” breaks, in which the bones do not move out of place initially, can also be stable.
+Some “displaced” breaks (which need to be put back into the right place, called “reduction” or “setting”) can also be stable enough to treat in a cast or splint.

 Some fractures are more severe than others.
 Fractures that break apart the smooth joint surface or fractures that shatter into many pieces (comminuted fractures) may make the bone unstable.
-These severe types of fractures often require surgery to restore and hold their alignment.
+These severe fractures often require surgery to restore and hold their alignment.
 An open fracture occurs when a fragment of bone breaks and is forced out through the skin.

 Treatment for Wrist Fractures